Faeinc/amazing-rosemary-b2357/content/pages/index.md

     type: section_posts
     background: gray
     title: Latest Posts
-  - section_id: feature-2
-    background: gray
-    features:
-      - title: Residential Real Estate
-        content: >
-          Whether you are a first time home buyer or an experienced residential real estate investor, we can assist you with closing your residential purchase, sale and refinance transactions.
-We represent individuals and families in all kinds of real estate matters.
-        image_alt: lorem-ipsum
-        actions: []
-        image: /images/7.jpg
-    type: section_features
 seo:
   title: Beganyi Professional Corporation Law Firm
   description: The preview of the Azimuth theme